At one time, dogs weren’t pets. Instead, they had jobs and consequently had a docked tail.

-Normally, the puppy or dog will leave with satellite dish attached to their neck, known as an E-collar…to prevent them from fixating where it hurts and eventually itches.
+Usually, the puppy or dog will leave with a satellite dish attached to their neck, known as an E-collar, to prevent them from fixating where it hurts and eventually itches.

-They also usually leave with antibiotics, to prevent infection, due to a suppressed immune system from the stress of surgery and from risk of infection from an open wound.
+They also usually leave with antibiotics to prevent infection due to a suppressed immune system from the stress of surgery and the risk of infection from an open wound.

-Keep in mind, the longer the tail, the older the dog, the more traumatic this procedure will be, and it usually will take a longer to heal.
+When is it too late to dock a dog’s tail?
+The longer the tail or the older the dog, the more traumatic this procedure will be, and it usually will take longer to heal.

-The possibilities include: excessive bleeding, normal risk of anesthesia, infection, wound dehiscence (splitting open) and rectal prolapse.
+Dog tail docking problems include excessive bleeding, the reasonable risk of anesthesia, infection, wound dehiscence (splitting open), and rectal prolapse.

 First and foremost, think about why you want it done.
-If your dog is not a working or hunting dog, is it necessary or is it your vanity?
+Is your dog, not a working or hunting dog, necessary, or is it your vanity?

-Usually the senseless line of reasoning made is, it’s my dog, my property and I will do what I want with it.
+Usually, the senseless reasoning is that it’s my dog, my property, and I will do what I want.

-How about, it’s my dog, it’s my property, I don’t care what others think or do.
-I would never do anything to hurt, mutilate or traumatize my pet.
-He or she loves me unconditionally, and I would never jeopardize their trust and respect.
+How about it?
+It’s my dog; it’s my property.
+I don’t care what others think or do.
+I would never do anything to hurt, mutilate, or traumatize my pet.
+They love me unconditionally, and I would never jeopardize their trust and respect.
 My dog is perfect, just the way they are.

 Tails are a primary form of communication between dogs.
 They use their tails for social cues.
-To other dogs, a dog without a tail looks fearful, as a fearful dog would instinctively tuck their tail between their hind legs as a sign of submission.
-Further messages are sent from upright tails, wagging tails, straight out tails and droopy tails.
-Don’t be shocked, if your dog’s messages are misread.
+To other dogs, a dog without a tail looks fearful, as a fearful dog would instinctively tuck their tail between its hind legs as a sign of submission.
+Further messages are sent from upright tails, wagging tails, straight-out tails, and droopy tails.
+Don’t be shocked if your dog’s messages are misread.

 Tails are used for balance.

-Tails are used as a target, to prevent more serious bodily injuries in a fight.
+Dog tails are used as a target to prevent more serious bodily injuries in a fight.